On the ides of March, Sweden's all time great musical group, ABBA, was placed in the Rock and Roll Hall of Fame.

 Although "Dancing Queen" was a one-week chart topper in the U.S. in 1977, in a feat still unmatched, from 1975-1980 ABBA spent 35 weeks on England's top album charts.
 An ABBA revival in the nineties was sparked the albums, "Gold-Greatest Hits," (26 million copies) and a box set box set, "Thank You for the Music."
 A remastered box set, "The Complete Studio Recordings," appeared in 2005.
 Today, ABBA continues making sales through the Broadway show and movie "Mamma Mia!," which has played to audiences totaling over 40 million.

 ABBA is in the building!
-Or at least in the Hall of Fame.
-At a recent ceremony in New York City, the most successful Swedish band ever, finally cemented their place in pop history.
+Or at least in the Rock Hall of Fame.
+At a ceremony in New York City in 2010, the most successful Swedish band ever, finally cemented their place in pop history.